 Bonus tip: There’s a free military band concert every month on third Sundays from 4pm sharp till 6pm.

-Well if it isn’t my favourite place to visit?
-Waterfalls. 😁 There are two free waterfalls on the outskirts of Kingston with the closer one being Penfield Falls in Gordon Town, just fifteen minutes’ drive from Papine.
+There are two free waterfalls on the outskirts of Kingston with the closer one being Penfield Falls in Gordon Town, just fifteen minutes’ drive from Papine.
 Wash off in the cold water and marvel at the beauty of your surroundings.
 As usual with free rural watering holes, wear your swimsuit from home.
 No amenities at this one either.
 There is also the Maamee River and a river in Maryland worth visiting.

 Kingston may not be the birthplace of many Jamaican sprinting legends, but it’s certainly where most local talents get honed.
 Meet after meet at the National Stadium in Kingston from as early as high school, many athletes call this stadium and our university sporting complexes home.
 Thus, the Stadium has statues paying tribute to the immense contribution and source of national pride our athletes have brought us on the international stage and you can pose alongside them for the ‘Gram.